VCGithubCode/access-granted/README.md

 - LinkedIn: [Angela's LinkedIn](https://www.linkedin.com/in/angela-siniavskaja-a4500a22b/)

 ### 🎨 Ashraf Bocktor — Avatar Design Specialist
-- Ashraf’s creative vision brought our project to life through beautifully crafted avatars.
-His designs not only reflect the diversity of our team but also resonate with our mission of inclusivity.
+- Ashraf’s creative vision was instrumental in bringing our project to life.
+His beautifully crafted avatars not only showcase the diversity of our team but also embody our mission of inclusivity.
+Beyond design, Ashraf played a vital role as a supportive team member throughout the web structure development process, ensuring a cohesive and user-centered experience.

 ## Role: Avatar Design & Creative Direction
 - GitHub: [PATH-HIVE](https://github.com/PATH-HIVE)